 Bamurru Plains is a luxury lodge on the edge of the Mary River floodplain, close to the coast and the western boundary of Kakadu National Park.
 This region of exceptional natural beauty and high biodiversity is one of only a few World Heritage Site listed for both its cultural and natural values.

-Eco Beach Resort is uniquely located in what its owners like to refer to as 'accessible wilderness' just 12 minutes flying time by light aircraft, or a little over an hour by car, from the famous pearling town of Broome, in the spectacularly beautiful and rugged Kimberley region.
+Eco Beach Resort is uniquely located in what its owners like to refer to as 'accessible wilderness', just 12 minutes flying time by light aircraft, or a little over an hour by car, from the famous pearling town of Broome.
+The retreat lies in the spectacularly beautiful and rugged Kimberley region.